devm18426/ghidra_load_objc_headers/README.md

   ```

 ## Known Issues
-* Complex field types (e.g. in-place struct definitions) are not handled.
-* Self-dependencies are not resolved.
-Run twice on the same folder for best results.
 * Protocol definitions in data type literals are ignored (e.g. `NSObject<NSCoding, UITableViewDelegate>` will resolve simply to `NSObject`).
 * Properties are ignored.